-Michael Carter is the founding principal of Carter Morse & Mathias.
+Michael Carter was the founding principal of Carter Morse & Goodrich where he serves as Managing Partner.
 He has been on the financial side of business from many perspectives: as a business founder, commercial lender, investment banker, board director, and business advisor.

 With a broad-based background in a myriad of industries, Michael is well acquainted with the special requirements of each business situation.
 As a seasoned investment banker, he has advised over 100 M&A and financing transactions.
 In addition to his work with private companies, Michael has worked with several public companies as a board member and advisor.

 Michael began his career in private industry in operations.
 Thereafter, he was a vice president at Chase Manhattan Bank responsible for middle-market commercial lending and corporate finance activities in New England.
-Michael has been a board director for First International Bancorp, Command Security Corporation, Sailways, Inc. and Cannondale Corporation.
+Michael has been a board director for World Business Capital, First International Bancorp, Command Security Corporation and Cannondale Corporation.

 Michael is a founding member and former board director of the Association for Corporate Growth, Connecticut Chapter.
-He served on Weston’s Board of Finance for ten years, retiring in 2015.
+He served on Weston’s Board of Finance for ten years.

 Michael joined the Fairchester board for National Federation for Teaching Entrepreneurship (NFTE), a non for profit, dedicated to teaching inner city kids about starting their own business.
-In 2015 he became the chapter’s Vice Chairman.
-Today he serves on the New York region’s board and volunteers in the classroom.
-He founded Push for Entrepreneurship, an extreme push-up fundraiser where participants do push-ups for two hours.
-Since its founding $33,000 has been raised for NFTE.
-In 2016, he will be honored as Fairchester’s Volunteer of the Year.
+His last position was the chapter’s Vice Chairman.

 Michael was the former President of Weston Little League and has been active in coaching youth sports teams in Weston, Connecticut.
-He founded Weston Sports Commission and served as President for ten years until 2015.
-That year he was honored by the Fairfield County Sports Commission as Weston’s Sportsperson of the Year.
-He currently serves on the board of School for Ethical Education.
+He founded Weston Sports Commission and served as President for ten year.
+He was honored by the Fairfield County Sports Commission as Weston’s Sportsperson of the Year.

 Michael earned an MBA from Columbia University and a BA from the University of Rochester.